As a grad student, what can TLPCA do for me?

 - Ability for professional growth as a member or a student representative.
 TLPCA offers opportunities for your growth through volunteer opportunities, student representative opportunities and more!
 Please see our Graduate Student Representative section for more.

 - Discounted student rate and TLPCA member discounts at all TLPCA events.
 When you join TLPCA as a graduate student, you receive a discounted rate of membership.
 Also, members receive discounts to our lunch-and-learns and other member educational meetings.

 TLPCA Graduate Student Representatives: What do they do and how do I become one?

 TLPCA graduate student representatives hold a special place on the TLPCA board.
 As graduate student members, these student leaders are eligible to attend board meetings and act as leaders among the student populations of their universities.
 Graduate student representatives typically work behind the scenes at TLPCA events and work extensively with the annual TLPCA conference each year.
 Graduate representatives are nominated each school year and chosen based on exceptional academic standing and community involvement.
 Graduate representatives must be TLPCA members in good standing.
-If you would like to be a student representative, or know someone you would like to nominate, please e-mail Marisa White at [email protected].

 Graduate students FAQ:

 - Once I graduate, I want to become a Licensed Professional Counselor.
 What will I need to do?